 - PrusaSlicer and the printer's driver must be installed.
-If you do not have this installed, it is found in the Drivers and Apps package available on the same page where you download the latest firmware.
+If you do not have this installed, it is found in the Drivers and Apps package available where you download the latest firmware.

-- Open PrusaSlicer, click on the 'Configuration' menu, and select 'Flash printer firmware' (left picture), even when flashing the MMU firmware.
+- Open PrusaSlicer, click on the 'Configuration' menu, and select 'Flash printer firmware' (left picture).

-- Make sure the Serial Port field displays the upgrade's name (purple square right picture) and has a COM port assigned (ex.
-COM8).
+- Make sure the Serial Port field (red square right picture) displays your printer's name (Original Prusa i3 MK3) and has a COM port assigned (ex.
+COM4).
 Click Flash! and let the procedure complete.
 Progress is indicated on both the Firmware flasher and the printer's display.

-usbmodem) you should try another USB port, reinstall the driver or restart your computer.
+usbmodem) you should try another USB port on your computer, reinstall the driver or restart your computer.

 If the Serial port field display anything but the name of the printer (ex. usbmodemfa141 or /dev/tty.